syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 {% endhighlight %}
 {% endtabs %}

-## Allow Null
+## Allow Null Value

-This AllowNull property enhances the flexibility and usability of the application system by enabling users to input null values into numeric columns during the end edit phase.
+The `DataGridNumericColumn.AllowNull` property allows you to commit a null value to the respective cell during the end edit.

 {% tabs %}
 {% highlight xaml %}